TeemuKoivisto/teemukoivisto.xyz/packages/site/drafts/10-fooling-yourself-into-doing/index.md

 In larger context it's always important to see the bigger picture and it might be just that your brain is signaling that instead of grinding on yet anotehr side-project you should focus on some more concrete realities.
 I recommend hanging around people in those cases and just talking bullshit.
 It might help to see what's the problem.

+And sometimes when you feel really uninspired and there's no pressing deadline to meet — congratulate yourself!
+You've succeeded in managing your most pressing topics and now you can take it easy as well.
+Work at your own leisurely pace or do whatever.
+Don't let the nagging feeling of accomplishing something to rob you of this wonderful moment of absolute freedom in deciding what to do.

 ## Conclusion

 In conclusion, there are many ways to bamboozle yourself but sometimes you are being bamboozled by bamboozling.
 Then just chill and try to enjoy things.

+pomodor